miguellacorte/the_open_media_ecology_essay/README.md

 # Open Media Ecologies: networks of cultural adaptation.

-How can we create a media ecology where the process of creation is inherently distributed amongst all entities involved, rather than a binary division between the creator and the receiver?

-In a cultural landscape dominated by closed-control platforms, this repository aims to present Open Media Ecologies (OMEs) as an alternative form of cultural production; one where the approach to the creative process is essentially shared and open in all phases of the media experience including its distribution.

-Given the profound impact that industrialization has had on our societal structures, modes of production, and consumption habits, it is crucial to redefine our relationship with creation and distribution.
-While industrialization brought about unprecedented advancements in technology, medicine, and various other sectors, it also established a paradigm in which creation became inherently centralized, leading to a dichotomy between creators and consumers.
-This dichotomy has resulted in a passive culture, largely driven by closed-control platforms, where the audience is increasingly alienated from the act of creation and its ethical implications.

-Furthermore, the traditional industrial model is characterized by its emphasis on mass production and consumption, often sidelining the nuanced, diverse needs of individuals and communities.
-This not only stymies creativity and innovation but also promotes a culture of disposability, contributing to numerous environmental and social challenges.

-In such a scenario, the need to decentralize and democratize the act of creation is not just a matter of promoting creativity; it's an essential step towards building a sustainable, inclusive future.
-By fostering Open Media Ecologies (OMEs), we can succesfully blur the boundaries between creators and consumers, making the act of creation a collective endeavor.

-Moreover, by emphasizing open creative processes within open-source distribution infrastructures, we ensure that the creative outputs are not just accessible but also adaptable to the ever-evolving needs of societies.
-This fluidity is pivotal in ensuring the sustainability of cultural outputs, as it allows for constant evolution and adaptation, unlike the rigid structures established by industrialized models.

-You are invited to contribute by submitting any additions and deletions to the defining essay or, ideally, to the ["Composing participation"](#cp) compilation; this section offers practical guides, tools, and methods for developing sustainable open media structures.

 This text was written within the context of [2023 Cultures d'Avenir](https://www.centrepompidou.fr/en/offer-to-professionals/cultures-davenir/cultures-davenir-2022-2023) program hosted by [Centre Pompidou](https://www.centrepompidou.fr/en/offer-to-professionals/cultures-davenir/cultures-davenir-2022-2023) in Paris, [Haus der Kulturen der Welt](https://www.hkw.de/) in Berlin, [CCCB](https://www.cccb.org/en/activities/file/cultures-davenir-2023/240411) in Barcelona, and thanks to the funding and support from the [Franco-German Youth Office (FGYO)](https://www.dfjw.org/meldungen/cultures-d-avenir-2023-auf-ein-neues.html).

 ## **Defining Open Media ecologies**